HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.typescript.typescript-compiling.md

 The simplest way to try out the latest TypeScript features in VS Code is to install the [JavaScript and TypeScript Nightly extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-next).

 This extension automatically replaces VS Code's built-in TypeScript version with the latest TypeScript nightly build.
-Just make sure you [[vs.1.7.#using-the-workspace-version-of-typescript]] if you've configured your TypeScript version with the **TypeScript: Select TypeScript Version** command.
+Just make sure you [using-the-workspace-version-of-typescript](#using-the-workspace-version-of-typescript) if you've configured your TypeScript version with the **TypeScript: Select TypeScript Version** command.

 ## Mixed TypeScript and JavaScript projects